How to Dry Kitchen Sink Cabinets After Leaks

 Moisture Meters

-Moisture meters provide a reliable way to confirm whether cabinets are fully dry.
+Moisture meters provide a more reliable way to confirm whether cabinets are fully dry, especially if the cabinet base is particleboard, MDF, plywood, or unfinished wood.
 Surface dryness does not always mean internal moisture has disappeared.

 Moisture meters help homeowners: